rvdav1/mocha-autotest/README.md

 - npm test

-**For creating VS Code project and apply configs** used by me in the IDE, run install.cmd For generating an install.cmd from your own configs, use the following command line script:
+**For creating VS Code project and apply configs** used by me in the IDE, run install.cmd For generating an install.cmd from your own configs, use the following command line script (without the quotes):
-"for /F "tokens=*" %i in ('code --list-extensions') do @echo call code --install-extension %i >> install.cmd"
+"_for /F "tokens=*" %i in ('code --list-extensions') do @echo call code --install-extension %i >> install.cmd_"

 _Make sure it is inserted as a single line (and remove erroneus lines if any, by editing the .cmd file)_